 Most people opt for low carb diet for weight loss.
 But our carbohydrate food intake should be well balanced as it can be harmful to the body.
 Each gram of carbohydrates contains 3.75 kilocalories.
 Our body needs 40 to 60% of calories from carbohydrates and anything lower than this is unhealthy.
 The Recommended Daily Allowance for carbohydrates is 130 grams for adults.

-Here are some rich sources of carbohydrates foods:
+Here are some carbohydrate rich foods:

 Below is a list of carbohydrate foods list.